-Within your posts, Instagram now allows business profiles to add product stickers and tags right on the picture.
+Instagram now allows business profiles to add product stickers and tags right on the picture within your posts.
 These can be shoppable links that include the price and where to shop for a particular item on your feed.

-If you use Shopify, they also have access to incorporate this seamless shopping experience right from the post itself.
+If you use Shopify, they also can incorporate this seamless shopping experience right from the post itself.

 7. Use sponsored ads to grow your Instagram